 More so, the images can help develop awareness of the threatened species in the region.
 They hope the Sira Communal Research gains international recognition and encourages researchers and activists to improve its protected status.

 Nonetheless the cameras also show the bird is facing several threats.

 “Although we expected to find that the Sira Communal Reserve was an untouched remote wilderness, the reality was that it is in danger of being degraded from many directions,” said Dr. Andrew Whitworth of the University of Glasgow and study co-author in a statement.

-“In just six weeks, we observed illegal logging, cocaine production, hunting, gold-mining, and large-scale conversion of its lowland areas into grassland for cattle grazing.
+“In just six weeks, we observed illegal logging, cocaine production, hunting, gold-mining, and large-scale conversion of its lowland areas IGNORE INTO grassland for cattle grazing.
 The future of the Sira curassow looks bleak.”